Home > Navigating the Netherlands Visa Process: An Expert Guide

 In 2023, the rejection rate for Netherlands visas was 17.07% globally.

-It’s helpful to know that rejection rates aren’t set in stone.
 In fact, they are constantly changing and differ depending on the nationality of the applicant, which visa they’re applying for, seasonality, and more.

 Processing times can vary, but typically it takes around 15 calendar days for short-stay visa decisions.
-However, long-stay visas can take weeks, or even longer to process.
+However, long-stay visas can take weeks or even longer to process.
 That’s why it’s wise to apply well in advance of your travel date to account for any unforeseen delays.

 Meeting the Netherlands visa requirements is an important factor as to whether or not your application is approved or denied – that means it’s so crucial to understand exactly what that includes.

 For all Dutch visa applications, there are essential standard documents you can expect to provide.
-In addition to that, specific Netherlands visas will require supplementary documents as well, which varies from type to type.
+In addition to that, specific Netherlands visas will require supplementary documents as well, which vary from type to type.

 The standard documents include: